Ana06/ode/README.md

 ###Nonlinear boundary value problem

-**midispnolin.m** - nonlinear boundary value problems for several types of boundary conditions
+**midispnolin.m** - nonlinear boundary value problems for several types of boundary conditions: Dirichlet and Neumann

+**midispnolingen.m** - generalization of midispnolin.m which can be use for more types of boundary conditions: Robin

-**funcdispnolin.m** - used in midispnolin.m
+**funcdispnolin.m** - used in midispnolin.m and **midispnolingen.m**